 The City and the County have an Urban Growth Management Agreement (UGMA), which is a part of their Comprehensive Plans.
 The territory to be annexed falls within the Urban Growth Management Boundary (UGMB) identified for Oregon City and is subject to the agreement.
 The County agreed to adopt the City's Comprehensive Plan designations for this area that is Low Density Residential.
-Consequently, when property is annexed to Oregon City, it may receive a City planning designation by default, which is R-10 single-family dwelling district.
+Consequently, when property is annexed to Oregon City, it may receive a City planning designation by default, which is R-10 singlefamily dwelling district, provided adequate public facilities can be demonstrated.